 Of course, certain credit score factors are typically more important than others.
 Payment history and credit utilization ratios are among the most important in many critical credit scoring models, and together they can represent up to 70% of a credit score, which means they're hugely influential.

 Focusing on the following actions will help your credit scores improve over time.
 A credit score reflects credit payment patterns over time, with more emphasis on recent information.

 When lenders review your credit report and request a credit score for you, they're very interested in how reliably you pay your bills.
 That's because past payment performance is usually considered a good predictor of future performance.

 You can positively influence this credit scoring factor by paying all your bills on time as agreed every month.
 Paying late or settling an account for less than what you originally agreed to pay can negatively affect credit scores.

-Lenders like to see low ratios of 30% or less, and people with the best credit scores often have very low credit utilization ratios.
-A low credit utilization ratio tells lenders you haven't maxed out your credit cards, and likely know how to manage credit well.
+Lenders typically like to see low ratios of 30% or less, and people with the best credit scores often have very low credit utilization ratios.
+A low credit utilization ratio tells lenders you haven't maxed out your credit cards and likely know how to manage credit well.
 You can positively influence your credit utilization ratio by:

-- Paying off debt and keeping credit card balances low
+- Paying off debt and keeping credit card balances low.

-- Becoming an authorized user on another person's account (as long as they use credit responsibly)
+- Becoming an authorized user on another person's account (as long as they use credit responsibly).

 Opening a new credit card can increase your overall credit limit, but the act of applying for credit creates a hard inquiry on your credit report.
 Too many hard inquiries can negatively impact your credit score, though this effect will fade over time.
 Hard inquiries remain on your credit report for two years.